 Once again, a significant focus for the fund this year has been on Responsible Investment and Climate Change.
-Work has commenced on preparation for the Taskforce for Climate Related Financial Disclosures (TCFD) and some assets were transferred into a Paris Aligned sub-fund within the Wales Pension Partnership (WPP) during the year.
+Work has continued on preparation for the Taskforce for Climate Related Financial Disclosures (TCFD).
 I am pleased that the WPP has now become a signatory to the UK Stewardship Code, which demonstrates our commitment to this journey into a lower carbon economy.

-The Fund continues to take its Environmental, Social and Governance (ESG) responsibilities seriously and will continue to monitor progress and developments in this area closely.
+The Fund continues to take its Environmental, Social and Governance (ESG) responsibilities seriously and decided in 2022 to restructure its equity portfolio to take advantage of the Wales Pension Partnership Sustainable Active Equity sub-fund that will launch in 2023.
+At the same time, the equity allocation is being adjusted to reduce carbon exposure as the economy moves towards a net-zero goal.
+The Fund will continue to monitor progress and developments in this area closely.